Combining Two Flocks of Chickens (with Minimal Bloodshed)

 Read more: How to Deal With a Bully Chicken

-You may want to leave the pet crate or dog house in the coop or run for another week or so to allow everyone to get used to their new home.
+You may want to leave the pet crate or dog house in the chicken coop or run for another week or so to allow everyone to get used to their new home.
+This gives the new birds a safe place to hide.

-Once you remove the crate or dog house, be prepared to place some of the new chickens on the roost posts at night.
-Sometimes it takes about 2 weeks for the chickens to figure out where to go sleep.
+Once you remove the crate or dog house, be prepared to place some of the new chickens on the roosting bar at night.
+Sometimes it takes about 2 weeks for the chickens to figure out where to go to sleep.
 (But if they sleep on the floor of the coop, that’s OK too.
 They will eventually figure it out.)

 Things to DO When Combining Two Flocks of Chickens